Skip to Main Content

 RIH, a site for PECARN, a national multi-site clinical trials network, is currently enrolling for PROMPT-Bolus, an EFIC study.
 The objectives of this multicenter Phase 3 pragmatic clinical trial are to compare the effectiveness and relative safety of balanced fluid resuscitation versus 0.9% normal saline in children with septic shock, including whether balanced fluid resuscitation can reduce progression of kidney injury.
 Site PI is Dr. Susan Duffy.

-Visit the Lifespan website for more details about this study.
+Visit the Brown University Health website for more details about this study.

 PECARN Prompt Bolus Study